 When it comes time for a parent or caregiver to make a medical decision for their child, particularly one that carries potential risks, they must have enough information to make an educated, informed decision.
-In field of medicine the process of a doctor or healthcare professional informing a patient is called Informed Consent and it is imperative both legally and ethically that this process occurs.
+In the field of medicine the process of a doctor or healthcare professional informing a patient is called Informed Consent.
+It is imperative both legally and ethically that this process occurs.
 In general medicine the standard for informed consent includes communicating 1) the nature of the diagnoses, 2) the risks of the proposed treatment, and 3) the available alternative treatments.
-Given this information a parent can be fully informed and made an educated choice for their child.
+Given this information a parent can be fully informed and make an educated choice for their child.

-1) THE DIAGNOSIS— If informed consent was practiced, parents would be told that any diagnosis of "mental disorder" is purely subjective (based on behaviors only) with no scientific/medical validity—no X-rays, brain scans or chemical imbalance tests to prove there is anything physiologically wrong with their child, justifying the administration of mind-altering drugs documented to have severe and even life-threatening side effects.
+1) THE DIAGNOSIS— If informed consent was practiced, parents would be told that any diagnosis of "mental disorder" is purely subjective (based on behaviors only) with no scientific/medical validity—no X-rays, brain scans or chemical imbalance tests—to prove there is anything physiologically wrong with their child, justifying the administration of mind-altering drugs to children, which are documented to have severe and even life-threatening side effects.